GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **Range**: 3 yards

 **Effect**: You cause a shape of ice whose total volume could fit within a cube whose total volume is X cubed (where X is the spells tier), to alter to your will.
 You cannot add to the ice this way, but you can have some of it removed.
-Alternatively, if the ice to be affected is a creature composed of ice, you may inflict a biting, crushing, cutting, or piercing attack against that creature with a bonus equal to the spell's tier.
+Alternatively, if the ice to be affected is a creature composed of ice, you may inflict a number of attacks (biting, crushing, cutting, or piercing, your choice as to the nature of each) equal to the spell's tier +1.

 **At Higher Tiers**: Each tier beyond its minimum increase the volume of ice you may affect as described above.